 A fee must be paid in order to obtain your Japan tourist visa.
 These fees vary depending on whether you are applying for a single-entry visa, a double-entry or a multiple-entry visa, as well as on the nationality of the tourist.

 It is a good idea to check with your Japanese embassy or consulate before submitting your application since fees are subject to change at any time.
 Also, please note fees are collected in the local currency where the embassy or consulate is located and must be paid at the time of submitting your application.
 Once that has been done, you will receive proof of payment.

 Japan Tourist eVisa

-The new Japan Tourist eVisa will be available for eligible nationalities from April 2020, in time for the Tokyo 2020 Olympics.
-The electronic visa is part of the government’s wider plan to reach 60 million foreign visitors a year by 2030.
+A Japan Tourist eVisa launched in August 2022 as part of the government’s wider plan to reach 60 million foreign visitors a year by 2030.

-The online application form will be straightforward to complete and will mean that tourists will not need to go to an embassy or consulate to complete the application.
-It is being designed to simplify the visa application process.
+The online application form will be straightforward to complete and means that tourists do not need to go to an embassy or consulate to complete the application.
+It has been designed to simplify the visa application process.

 It will be necessary to make a payment by credit or debit card to submit the application.
 Once an application has been submitted and approved, the eVisa approval notice will be sent to applicants by email.